obiba/rock-doc/rest/packages.rst

      conn <- rockr.connect(username="administrator", password="password", url = "https://rock-demo.obiba.org")
      rockr.packages_rm(conn, c("annotate", "rlang"))

-  :query string name: One or more R package names to remove.
+  :query string name: One or more R package names to remove, comma separated.

   :reqheader Authorization: As described in the :ref:`rest-auth` section
-  :statuscode 204: Operation was successful.
+  :statuscode 204: Operation was completed.
+It could have failed silently.
+  :statuscode 401: User is not authenticated.
+  :statuscode 403: User does not have the appropriate role for this operation.
   :statuscode 500: An error occurred, when R server is not running for instance.

 Install
 -------

-.. http:post:: /rserver/packages?name=(package_name)&manager=(repo_name)
+.. http:post:: /rserver/packages?name=(string:package_name)[&manager=(string:repo_name)][&ref=(string:ref_id)]

   Install a R package from CRAN, `GitHub <https://github.com>`_ or `Bioconductor <https://bioconductor.org/>`_.